AyalaVirtual/ChristmasPlanner-BackEnd/README.md

 The Christmas Inspiration API is a powerful tool that allows users to:

 Discover Inspiration: Find a wide array of ideas and inspirations for DIY Christmas ornaments, decorations, gifts, and stocking stuffers to make your holiday season even more magical.

-Search and Filter: Easily search, filter, and explore through a vast collection of Christmas-themed projects and concepts.
+Explore through a vast collection of Christmas-themed projects and concepts.

-Contribute and Personalize: Users can add and edit their own ideas for DIY decorations, gifts, and stocking stuffers, making it a collaborative platform for holiday creativity.
+Contribute and Personalize: Users can add their own ideas for DIY decorations, gifts, and stocking stuffers, making it a collaborative platform for holiday creativity.

 ## Technologies Used